fulcrum-agile/fulcrum/README.md

   - [x] Bugs per Iteration
   - [x] Velocity per Member per Iteration
   - [x] Volatility calculation
-- [ ] Making clicking labels a searchable action
-- [ ] Adding proper Epics grouping (instead of being simple label grouping)
-- [ ] Adding an Epics column and report for completion forecasting
-- [ ] Adding Team super structure so multiple teams can use the same app separately and share projects and users between them.
+  - [x] Burn Up Chart
+- [x] Teams
+  - [x] Reorganize the project so the main object is a Team instead of the Project, and Teams can have many Projects
+  - [x] Teams are isolated, so a user in a Team can't access a project from another Team
+  - [x] Users can be assigned to multiple teams
+  - [x] Projects can be transferred between Teams

+We already have more features in development and you can follow what needs to be built or fixed in the [Issues](http://github.com/codeminer42/cm42-central/issues) page.

 Goals
 -----

 CM42-Central starts as a clone of [Pivotal Tracker](http://pivotaltracker.com/).

 We want to make it a drop-in replacement first, by having all of the main functionalities and to later surpass it, by making it not only smarter but also more user-friendly and easier to use than what we consider "incomplete" commercial offerings such as Trello.

-The principles that we believe in:
+The principles that we believe in are:

 - Estimation is not optional, but more like Story Points (proportions) than Time-based estimation.
 - Projects must be divided in short, fixed Iterations.
-- Velocity and Volatility are the key managerial elements.
+- Velocity is the the key managerial element.
 - Stakeholders must test and accept/reject stories within the same Iteration.

 Installation